rwaldron/nino-io/readme.md

 ### LininoOS

-For Nino-IO to operate correctly, the Arduino Yun or Linino One must be running LininoOS.
+For Nino-IO to operate correctly, the Arduino Yun or Linino One must be running both LininoOS and LininoIO.
+On a newly purchased Linino One this will already be the case.
+If you've purchased an Arduino Yun, it will be necessary to [upgrade to LininoOS and LininoIO](http://wiki.linino.org/doku.php?id=wiki:upgradetolininoio).

 Assuming you've already completed the [Yun Disk Expansion](http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace), complete the following commands: